yugarinn/github-issues-notifier/README.md

 ```

 ## Configuration
-The notifier relies on a `yml` file to define which repositories it should listen to:
+The notifier relies on a `yml` file to define which repositories it should listen to.
+This is an example configuration file:
 ``` yaml
 listeners:
   - name: 'lila'